wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Every

-The `every()` method in JavaScript tests whether all elements in the array pass the test implemented by the provided function.
+The `every()` method tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.

 ```javascript
 let numbers = [1, 30, 39, 29, 10, 13];